auth0-samples/auth0-android-sample/07-Authorization/TUTORIAL.md

 # Tutorial - Authorization

+_This content has been extracted from a previous version of the [Auth0 Android Quickstart](https://auth0.com/docs/quickstart/native/android) and demonstrates how to integrate Auth0 with an Android application using the [Auth0 Android](https://github.com/auth0/Auth0.Android) SDK._

 This tutorial shows you how to use Auth0 to create access roles for your users.
 With access roles, you can authorize or deny access to your content to different users based on the level of access they have.

 ## Before You Start